-Humane Societies, Shelters & Animal Rescue’s Part 2
+Humane Societies, Shelters & Animal Rescue’s

 Ideas for change: It’s clear that there is a need for improvement.
-For lap dogs with very mellow temperaments, there is not a problem either in adopting them our or having them show well.
-What is needed is an efficient Foster program; everything should be efficient, simple, and done with the best interest of the future pets and pet adopters in mind.
+For lap dogs with very mellow temperaments, there is not a problem either in adopting them or having them show well.
+What is needed is an efficient Foster program; everything should be efficient, simple, and done with the best interest of future pets and pet adopters in mind.

 For the adopter and foster parent:

-No matter how nice the shelter or kennel is, the noise level, smells of cleaning chemicals, constant dog waist, stresses of living in a small cubicle your entire life, the lack of environmental enrichment, training and social skills, all make it critical to institute programs to combat these developmental problems and psychological stressors.
+No matter how nice the shelter or kennel is, the noise level smells of cleaning chemicals, constant dog waist, stresses of living in a small cubicle your entire life, the lack of environmental enrichment, training and social skills, all make it critical to institute programs to combat these developmental problems and psychological stressors.

 The ability to pick up the dog from either the foster home or the shelter is very important for multiple reasons.
-You want to reduce the stress, fear and anxiety as much as possible in these pets.
-Car rides and return trips to the shelter, even for small amounts of time, brings about anxiety, distrust and confusion.
+You want to reduce the stress, fear, and anxiety as much as possible in these pets.
+Car rides and return trips to the shelter, even for small amounts of time, brings about anxiety, distrust, and confusion.
 This is not a good association or activity to do after making so much training and behavior progress.
 It doesn’t engender trust or security.
-In addition, if the adoptee lives closer to or it is more convenient for them to pick up the dog from the foster parents home that would be in the best interest of the dog and all parties involved.
+In addition, if the adoptee lives closer to or it is more convenient for them to pick up the dog from the foster parent’s home that would be in the best interest of the dog and all parties involved.

 It is also critical that the foster parent (who probably knows the pet best after spending days, weeks or months getting to know one another) has the ability and the knowledge to “tutor” or council the new adopter family or parent about their new baby.
 It is simply unacceptable to give a new family the dog and say good luck, losing the valuable knowledge gained by the foster parent.
 This would be a valuable resource completely wasted.
 In my example, I spend many hours with the Adopter, going to their home, sometimes driving them to the shelter, taking the time to offer as much information as possible about Pixie and canines to her new family.
 Other foster parents should be willing to do the same.
 You create a tremendous amount of value this way and can make the rescue organization stand out amongst all the others.
 Your organization should strive to be a leading example that other shelters around the country follow and I see no reason not to implement these.
-With all the care and first class attention and education given to the new families, it will make future adopters more likely to adopt from the Shelters that provide this type of service.
-Read Nathan Winograd’s (Founder of No Kill Nation) book “Redemption” for more information on how to achieve a no kill shelter and efficient programs.
+With all the care and first-class attention and education given to the new families, it will make future adopters more likely to adopt from the Shelters that provide this type of service.
+Read Nathan Winograd’s (Founder of No Kill Nation) book “Redemption” for more information on how to achieve a no-kill shelter and efficient programs.